 The Binda picnic races are held in true picnic style in March each year at Funny Hill and have been running since 1848.

 The St James church in Binda is built in Gothic Revival early English Style and constructed of bluestone and quartzite with dressed sandstone sills.

 For a look inside the church, the key can be found at the Binda Store.
 It is a quaint and friendly country practice common throughout the area.

-Panning for gold
+4- Pan for gold

 People still come to the area to fossick for gold and sapphires in the sparkling streams as a fun thing to do on a weekend.